leobouts/DataMinder/README.md

 Ngx-charts is using Angular to render and animate the SVG elements with all of its binding and speed goodness, and uses d3 for the excellent math functions, scales, axis and shape generators, etc. Examples of Ngx-charts can be browsed [here](https://github.com/swimlane/ngx-charts).

 ### Lets prepare the data for the ngx-charts

+NOTE: PLEASE REFER TO THE HTML CODE.
+CODE SNIPPETS WONT APPEAR ON THE GITHUB README PAGE.

 The timeline and bar graphs have have exactly the same data format.